Nested conformal prediction and quantile out-of-bag ensemble methods: QOOB: A novel conformal method using nested sets

-Building on these insights, we make a natural suggestion: Quantile Out-of-Bag (QOOB) conformal; pronounced ``cube'' conformal.
+Building on these insights, we make the following suggestion: Quantile Out-of-Bag (QOOB) conformal; pronounced ``cube'' conformal.
 This method works in the following way.
 First, a quantile regression based on random forest~\citep{meinshausen2006quantile} with $T$ trees is learnt by subsampling or bagging the training data $T$ times.
-Next, using the out-of-bag trees for every training point $(X_i, Y_i)$, a quantile estimate $\widehat{q}^{-i}_s(\cdot)$ is learnt for fixed levels $s = \beta$ and $ s = 1 - \beta$.
+Next, the out-of-bag trees for every training point $(X_i, Y_i)$ are used to learn a quantile estimator function $\widehat{q}^{-i}_s(\cdot)$ for $s = \beta$ and $s = 1 - \beta$.
 Here $\beta = k\alpha$ for some constant $k$.
-Now for every training point $i$, we define the nested sets as
+Now for every $i$ and some $x \in \mathcal{X}$, we define the nested sets as